KaiYan289/RLpapersnote/README.md

 ## Better Visual Representations

+* *DRIBO: Robust Deep Reinforcement Learning via Multi-View Information Bottleneck* (ICML 22')

+"train RL agents from pixels with this auxiliary objective to learn robust representations that can compress away task-irrelevant information and are predictive of task-relevant dynamics".
+Multi-view is gained by random augmentation on the original visual observation.
+The objective is designed with mutual information.

 * *Reinforcement Learning with Augmented Data* (RAD)

 RAD takes a particular data augmentation within the same batch and feed the result into the RL agent's input.
 The result shows that this achieves SOTA result and even comparable to that with proprieceptive states.
 It seems that random cropping is the most effective to do data augmentation, as this forces the CNN to focus on the "robot body" manipulated by the agent.